technicallyerik/demo-dotnetmvc/README.md

 Unit tests are held in a separate project.
 We utalize [NUnit](http://www.nunit.org/) for the testing framework and [Rhino Mocks](http://www.hibernatingrhinos.com/oss/rhino-mocks) for object mocking.

+**CurrencyConversion.Tests/Services/CurrencyServiceTest.cs**

+This file includes an example of mocking with Rhino Mocks to test parts of a class.
+There are three types of mocking available:

+* StrictMock - Only methods explicitly recorded are valid
+* DyanmicMock - Methods not setup return null or void
+* PartialMock - Non-mocked functions will fall back to the original

+In the case of GetCurrencies_Should_Parse_Object_As_Dictionary(), we want to test GetCurrencies in the CurrencyService class while mocking out GetJsonFromWebService in the CurrencyService class.
+Therefore, we create a PartialMock.

+After setting up our mocks, we want to 'play' them by calling

+    mocks.ReplayAll()

+Next, we make our assertions, and verify they all passed using

+    mocks.VerifyAll()

+You can also test that exceptions are thrown, as demonstrated in GetExchangeRate_Error_Should_Throw_Proper_Exception()

+**CurrencyConversionTests/Controllers/CurrencyControllerTest.cs**

+This demonstrates stubbing.
+Stubbing is where you're not partially testing a class, but rather testing one class that depends on another.
+In our case, we just want to test the CurrencyController, so we pass in a stub CurrencyService to ensure we aren't hitting any of it's logic, and pre-setup to return the values that we want and can expect.